awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-deployments.md

 If you are trying to deploy an application revision from Amazon S3, and the deployment fails during the DownloadBundle deployment lifecycle event with the `UnknownError: not opened for reading` error:
 + There was internal Amazon S3 service error\.
 Deploy the application revision again\.
-+ The IAM instance profile on your Amazon EC2 instance does not have permissions to access the application revision in Amazon S3\.
++ The IAM instance profile on your EC2 instance does not have permissions to access the application revision in Amazon S3\.
 For information about Amazon S3 bucket policies, see [Push a revision for CodeDeploy to Amazon S3 \(EC2/On\-Premises deployments only\)](application-revisions-push.md) and [Deployment prerequisites](deployments-create-prerequisites.md)\.
 + The instances you deploy to are associated with one AWS Region \(for example, US West \(Oregon\)\), but the Amazon S3 bucket that contains the application revision is associated with another AWS Region \(for example, US East \(N\.
 Virginia\)\)\.
 Make sure the application revision is in an Amazon S3 bucket associated with the same AWS Region as the instances\.

 On the event details page for the deployment, in the **Download bundle** row, choose **View logs**\.
 Or use the AWS CLI to call the [get\-deployment\-instance](https://docs.aws.amazon.com/cli/latest/reference/deploy/get-deployment-instance.html) command\.
 If this error occurred, there should be an error in the output with the error code `UnknownError` and the error message `not opened for reading`\.